 No outside access code.
 Not 9+911, pauses or delays after dialing, or going to security teams first.
 When 911 is called you need to route the call to 911 as quickly as possible.
 If your system has an outside access code, stop what you’re doing and make sure your dial plan does not require the code to be dialed for 911 patterns.
-Removing an outside access code is an easy fix in a phone systems’ programming.
+Removing an outside access code is an easy fix in an MLTS phone systems’ programming.

 Summary: 911 means 911.